Comforting a Child Who Has a Respiratory Illness

-- Give acetaminophen or ibuprofen to help relieve fever (if present).
-Follow all instructions on the label.
+- Ask your doctor if your child can take acetaminophen or ibuprofen to help relieve fever (if present).
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.

 - Let your child rest.
 Unless you see signs of dehydration, do not awaken your child during naps or at night to take fluids.